Fire of London Disputes Act 1666

-The Fire of London Disputes Act 1666 was an Act of the Parliament of England (18 & 19 Cha.
-II c.
-7) with the long title "An Act for erecting a Judicature for Determination of Differences touching Houses burned or demolished by reason of the late Fire which happened in London."
+The Fire of London Disputes Act 1666 (18 & 19 Cha.
+2. c.
+7) was an act of the Parliament of England with the long title "An Act for erecting a Judicature for Determination of Differences touching Houses burned or demolished by reason of the late Fire which happened in London."
 Following the Great Fire of London, Parliament established a court to settle all differences arising between landlords and tenants of burnt buildings, overseen by judges of the King's Bench, Court of Common Pleas and Court of Exchequer.

 The 22 judges who served under the act included the following: